llsoftsec/llsoftsecbook/book.md

 infect built applications.
 Infected applications from these attacks were distributed to millions of users world-wide.

-These cases highlight that attacks on compilers are a viable route to silently infect many other applications, and there is no doubt that there will be more such attacks in the future.
-Our attention must now turn to what we can do about these.
+These cases highlight that attacks on compilers, and especially linkers and libraries, are a viable route to silently infect many other applications, and there is no doubt that there will be more such attacks in the future.
+Let us now explore what we can do about these.

 \missingcontent{Explain how these vulnerabilities arise and how to mitigate them.}